-NARRATIVE This element outlines the University's goals and policies related to conservation of natural habitats and species, prevention of water and air pollution, and the efficient use of energy.
-The University is committed to preserving and enhancing its natural areas and the biological diversity they support.
-The UCF campus lies at the southern end of the Southeastern Coastal Plain, which was designated as a global "biodiversity hotspot" in 2015.
-Global concern over the loss of biodiversity and habitats due to human activities makes preservation of the campus's remaining natural assets an important goal.
-The campus contains eleven different types of native ecosystems, including important local examples of the longleaf pine ecosystem, which is considered critically endangered globally.
-These natural areas contribute importantly to conservation of regional biodiversity, including threatened and endangered species.
-RELATED ELEMENTS See 2.0 FUTURE LAND USE & URBAN DESIGN for a chart of the acreages of Developed, Developable, and Undevelopable campus lands and the Future Land Use Map.
+This element outlines the University's goals and policies related to conservation of natural habitats and species, prevention of water and air pollution, and efficient use of energy.

+RELATED ELEMENTS

+See 2.0 FUTURE LAND USE & URBAN DESIGN for a chart of the acreages of Developed, Developable, and Undevelopable campus lands and the Future Land Use Map.

 See 5.0 GENERAL INFRASTRUCTURE & UTILITIES for more information on Energy Infrastructure and Conservation, and Water Use and Conservation.

 See 6.0 TRANSPORTATION for policies designed to discourage dependence on personal automobiles and to encourage alternative modes of transportation on campus.

-STATUTE & REGULATION 9.0 CONSERVATION is an element that is required by Florida Statue 1013.30(3).
+STATUTE & REGULATION

+9.0 CONSERVATION is an element that is required by Florida Statue 1013.30(3).
 The element must follow the guidelines stated in Florida Board of Governors (BOG) Regulations, Chapter 21.

-STUEPSITY SYSTEM OF T BOG 21.208 states the purpose of the element as follows: D JULS .
-BOT GOVERNOO "This element ensures the conservation, protection and wise use of all natural ecosystems and natural resources on the university campus and in the planning study area".
+BOG 21.208 states the purpose of the element as follows:

+"This element ensures the conservation, protection and wise use of all natural ecosystems and natural resources on the university campus and in the planning study area".